kaushikvasu/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-> > 1. cd: change directory, 2. ls: list of info about file, 3. bash: bourne-again shell, 4. break: exit from loop, 5. echo: display text, 6. exit: exit shell, 7. for: for loop command
+> > 1. cd: change directory, 2. ls: list of info about file, 3. bash: bourne-again shell, 4. break: exit from loop, 5. echo: display text, 6. exit: exit shell, 7. for: for loop command, 8. return: exit a function, 9. sudo: execute a command as another user, 10. while: while loop command

 ---